 In their initial role as junior partners, with the Universities of Cincinnati and Cape Town directing and controlling the research and development activities, the partner institutions are unlikely to become internationally competitive in either research or innovation.
 At some stage it is imperative that they take the lead for certain areas of activity, and that they take full responsibility and accountability for their specific activities.
 Scientists from African countries can only become acknowledged leaders in their field if they direct their own research, present their results (and themselves) at international conferences, and submit their work to peer review in respected international journals.
-Two measures will be put in place to address these issues.
-Firstly, after the first major research equipment has been installed in the first year, a defined subset of research activities which play to the strengths of the local coordinators (e.g. electrical characterization of materials and devices at HU, and spectroscopy at KIE) will become the responsibility of these institutions.
-Initially there will be some duplication of activities at UCT and UC, with an extensive period for the cross-validation of results.

-Secondly the allocation of resources in subsequent years will be determined by a rigorous proposal and review process, in which the coordinators of the partner institutions define and justify their requirements.
+The allocation of resources in subsequent years will be determined by a rigorous proposal and review process, in which the coordinators of the partner institutions define and justify their requirements.
 At the same time they, like the other principal investigators, will be encouraged to apply for third party research funding from their own government and international agencies.
 Internal review with constructive feedback of all proposals will continue to be freely offered.
 In the third year, this competitive process will be used to expand the network, and build a secondary hub structure, as shown in figure 4.5.